-Stopping weeds from emerging in the garden is the never-ending battle homeowners and gardeners face.
+The never-ending battle homeowners and gardeners face is stopping weeds from emerging in the garden.
 While there is no such a thing as a weed-free garden, there are ways to have a reasonably tamed one.
-For the last four years, I learned how to keep my garden beds clear of weeds without breaking my back.
+For the last four years, I have learned how to keep my garden beds clear of weeds without breaking my back.
 Read along to learn how to do so in your garden as well.

 #1 Identify the weed

-This might not be what you were expecting, but trust me, if you do it the right way, you won’t regret it.
+Kneeling and handpicking weeds might not be what you were expecting, but trust me, if you do it right, you won’t regret it.

 When to pick weeds?

-It is also important to pull weeds before they form a flower head.
-Allowing these plants to bloom means giving them the chance to scatter seeds all over the place.
+It is also important to pull weeds before forming a flower head to stop the reproductive cycle.

 How to pick weeds?

 First, when pulling the plant, try to grab it from the base, shimming ever so slightly to loosen up the roots.
-If you pull with an abrupt force, you will break the stem leaving a good part of the roots in the ground.
+If you pull with a blunt force, you will break the stem leaving a good part of the roots in the ground.

-Discarding weeds properly stops their spread.
-Do not try to throw them in your compost pile, unless you are certain it reaches high temperatures to kill the seeds.
+Properly discarding weeds stops their spread.
+Do not try to throw them in your compost pile unless you are sure it reaches high temperatures to kill the seeds.
 For the average home gardener throwing them in the trash bin will do the job.

 #3 Do not let it go to seed

-Always pick the weeds as soon as you notice them.
-Do not allow them to flower and go to seed.
+Always pick the weeds as soon as you notice them before they flower and go to seed.
 That will only make the situation worse in the coming season.

 #4 Avoid tilling

-Tilling the soil is the practice of turning the soil over to loosen it up and get it ready for planting.
+Tilling the soil involves turning the soil over to loosen it up and get it ready for planting.
 This practice is neither practical nor beneficial.
 Tilling exposes dormant seeds and breaks their dormancy.

 #5 Plant closely

-Planting closely is efficient for home gardeners in so many ways, but how does it prevent weeds?
+Close planting is efficient for home gardeners in many ways, but how does it prevent weeds?

-When the plants are close to each other, they shade the surrounding ground.
-Like mentioned previously, blocking sunlight from reaching the ground keeps the dormant seeds dormant and stunts the growth of the existing weeds.
+When the plants are close to one another, they shade the surrounding ground.
+As mentioned previously, blocking sunlight from reaching the ground keeps the seeds dormant and stunts the growth of the emerging weeds.

 #6 Use mulch

-Following the same concept of blocking sunlight, mulching is another great way to block weeds from growing.
+Following the same concept of blocking sunlight, mulching is another excellent way to stop weeds from growing.
 The layer of mulch should be three to five inches thick to be effective, though.

 #7 Use finished compost

-When adding fresh compost to your garden, make sure it is finished.
-A well-cooked compost should reach a high temperature of 135F -160F to kill any remaining seeds.
-Homemade compost does not reach that level of heat, most of the time.
+When considering adding fresh compost to your garden, ensure that it reaches a high temperature of 135F -160F for the weed seeds to be dead.
+Unfortunately, homemade compost does not consistently achieve that level of heat.

 Proper watering is another way to prevent unwanted weeds from growing.
 Drip irrigation is one of the best watering methods to reduce weeds.